Tractables/Dice.jl/README.md

 Install Julia 1.8.5 or higher using [these instructions](https://julialang.org/downloads/platform/).

-Then, install SymPy using the following command:
+Then, install SymPy and IRTools using the following command:

 ```bash
 pip3 install sympy